Scott Greene is the head coach of both varsity boys ice hockey and varsity girls golf at Morristown Beard School.

 Greene is an area resident with a strong presence in the New Jersey hockey community where he coached at the tier I youth hockey level for over six years and has been a private hockey instructor for twelve years.
 Most recently, he served as an associate coach with the New Jersey Rockets.
 Prior to that, Greene served as both a head coach and associate coach for five years with the New Jersey Colonials.

-Upon joining Morristown-Beard, Greene brings an enthusiastic coaching philosophy centered around character development, by providing student-athletes the opportunity to maximize their potential in a competitive learning environment, both on-and-off the ice.
+Greene brings an enthusiastic coaching philosophy centered around character development, by providing student-athletes the opportunity to maximize their potential in a competitive learning environment, both on-and-off the ice.
 His coaching style is rooted upon his relationship with the players, promoting an atmosphere of mutual respect with a strong emphasis on integrity, leadership, discipline, and teamwork.
-The hockey program is an inclusive program that promotes skill development and good hockey-habits; detailed by on-ice instruction, age-appropriate strength and conditioning, film review, and position specific skills training.
+The hockey program is an inclusive program that promotes skill development and good hockey habits; detailed by on-ice instruction, age-appropriate strength and conditioning, film review, and position specific skills training.

 Before entering the coaching field, Greene was a four-year varsity hockey player for Whippany Park High School.
 He served as team captain his junior and senior year, where he earned all-conference honors.
 Greene went on to play tier III junior hockey before attending the University of Scranton, where he was a four-year varsity hockey player.
 A defenseman, he received Academic All-American honors, graduating with a B.S. in Marketing in 2010.
 During his time at Scranton, Greene achieved academic merit honors as a member of the Dean’s List and as a recipient of the Saint Ignatius of Loyola Scholarship and the John P. and Jean Blackledge Sweeney Family Business Scholarship.

-Greene has joined the Athletic Department at Morristown-Beard and holds the title of Sports Information Director.
-He lives in Cedar Knolls, New Jersey with his wife, Blair, and his dog, Riley.
+Greene is part of the Athletics department at Morristown Beard School and holds the title of Sports Information Director.
+He lives in Cedar Knolls with his wife, Blair, his daughter, Cameron, and his dog, Riley.